 System Page

-The system page contains essential information about the system, including the system page's size, information about the hardware platform (including IRQs and the CPU), the cache size, and the location of kernel callouts in memory.
+The system page contains essential information about the system, including the system page's size, information about the hardware platform (including IRQs and the CPUs), the cache size, and the location of kernel callouts in memory.

 The system page is implemented by a data structure containing constants, references to other data structures, and a union shared by the different processor architectures that QNX OS supports.